aitalian/apigeex-challenge-lab/README.md

 #### Optional: Running your own Apigee Evaluation Lab

 If you are running this in your own Apigee lab (not in Cloud Skills Boost), you'll need to enable an Apigee Evaluation first using the [Apigee UI](https://apigee.google.com).
 Follow the wizard and assume defaults were appropriate.
 For the last question in the wizard, do NOT create a Load Balancer (to save costs for testing) - your API will then only be accessible locally, via a test VM.

+In the Apigee UI, go to **Admin** > **Environments** > **Groups**, on the `eval-group` click on the *Edit* icon (pencil).
+In the **Hostnames** field, add a new line: `eval.example.com` and click *Save*.
+This allows us to replicate the same behaviour as the Challenge Lab by using the same hostname without having to override the Host header or additional parameters.

 Create that VM using the following commands in Cloud Shell:

 ```sh
 export PROJECT_ID=$GOOGLE_CLOUD_PROJECT